Things You Didn’t Know About the Arizal

 The Arizal left nearly no writings of his own.
 It was his students who recorded his teachings, and the main such collection is referred to as Kitvei haAri.
 It was primarily composed by his disciple Rabbi Chaim Vital (1542-1620), though it did go through significant edits and changes in the decades that followed (more on this below).
 From these writings, we can learn a lot about how the Arizal conducted himself in his daily life.

 We learn, for instance, that the Arizal never ate meat and dairy on the same day (Sha’ar haMitzvot, Mishpatim).
-We learn that he would regularly immerse in a mikveh, even in the cold of winter, and despite his mother’s warnings against it (ibid., Tetze).
-Indeed, the Arizal’s mikveh in Tzfat is still accessible today, and the ground waters are shockingly cold even in the summer!
+We learn that he would regularly immerse in a mikveh, even in the cold of winter—except for one winter when his mother forbade it! (ibid., Tetze) Indeed, the Arizal’s mikveh in Tzfat is still accessible today, and the ground waters are shockingly cold even in the summer.
 The Ari lived a very ascetic lifestyle, with frequent fasts.
 He was careful never to hurt any living thing, and not even kill so much as a fruit fly.
 Even if there was a bug that bothered him, he would abstain from shooing it away, for every living thing has a purpose for existing (Sha’ar HaGilgulim, Ch.
 38; Sha’ar HaMitzvot, Noach).

 He prayed and meditated a great deal, as we would expect.
 Still, he made sure to pay all of his employees daily.
 In fact, sometimes he would miss the proper time for Minchah because he was out arranging payment for his workers!
 (Sha’ar haMitzvot, Tetze) The Arizal did not write kame’ot, “amulets”, and was deeply opposed to that practice (Sha’ar HaMitzvot, Shemot).
 He said that no one knows how to do them properly, and they can actually do more harm than good.